 - (a) In collaboration with Bayer outside the United States - (b) In collaboration with Sanofi - (c) FDA granted orphan drug designation - (d) FDA granted Breakthrough Therapy designation - (e) FDA granted Fast Track designation - (f) Sanofi did not opt-in to or elected not to continue to co-develop the product candidate.
-Under the terms of our agreement, Sanofi is entitled to receive royalties on sales of the product, if any. - (g) Studied as monotherapy and in combination with other antibodies and treatments - (h) Information in this column relates to U.S., EU, and Japan regulatory submissions only - (i) In collaboration with Zai Lab in mainland China, Hong Kong, Taiwan, and Macau - (j) In collaboration with Intellia - (k) In collaboration with Alnylam - (1) In collaboration with Ultragenyx outside the United States - (m) FDA granted Fast Track designation for follicular lymphoma and diffuse large B-cell lymphoma - (n) Studied in combination with ubamatamab - (o) Alnylam elected to opt-out of the product candidate.
-Under the terms of our agreement, Alnylam is entitled to receive royalties on sales of the product, if any. - (p) Studied in combination with odronextamab - (q) Part B of the study (multi-dose regimen) has been placed on partial clinical hold in the U.S. by the FDA due to findings observed in prior non-clinical chronic toxicology studies. - (r) In collaboration with Decibel - (s) BioNTech's BNT116 is an mRNA cancer vaccine - (t) Under the terms of our license agreement for the combination consisting of cemdisiran and pozelimab, Alnylam is entitled to receive royalties on sales of the combination (if any), as well as sales milestones.
+Under the terms of our agreement, Sanofi is entitled to receive royalties on sales of the product, if any. - (g) Studied as monotherapy and in combination with other antibodies and treatments - (h) Information in this column relates to U.S., EU, and Japan regulatory submissions only - (i) In collaboration with Zai Lab in mainland China, Hong Kong, Taiwan, and Macau - (j) In collaboration with Intellia - (k) In collaboration with Alnvlam - (l) In collaboration with Ultragenyx outside the United States - ^(m) FDA granted Fast Track designation for follicular lymphoma and diffuse large B-cell lymphoma - (n) Studied in combination with ubamatamab - (o) Alnylam elected to opt-out of the product candidate.
+Under the terms of our agreement, Alnylam is entitled to receive royalties on sales of the product, if any. - (p) Studied in combination with odronextamab - (q) Part B of the study (multi-dose regimen) has been placed on partial clinical hold in the U.S. by the FDA due to findings observed in prior non-clinical chronic toxicology studies. - (r) BioNTech's BNT116 is an mRNA cancer vaccine - (s) Under the terms of our license agreement for the combination consisting of cemdisiran and pozelimab, Alnylam is entitled to receive royalties on sales of the combination (if any), as well as sales milestones. - (t) We and the Biomedical Advanced Research Development Authority ("BARDA") of the U.S. Department of Health and Human Services ("HHS") are parties to an agreement whereby HHS provides certain funding to support research and development activities.